 If your issue is an insufficient GPA, then a withdrawal may not affect your situation, but a failure will likely make the situation worse.

-It is important that you work closely with an adviser throughout the time you are on an academic plan to keep that person informed about your grades and progress.
+It is important that you work closely with an advisor throughout the time you are on an academic plan to keep that person informed about your grades and progress.